azplanlos/CircuitPython_CEST_Adjuster/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircitPython helper to adjust to North American Daylight Saving Time (DST).
+A CircitPython helper to detect and adjust North American Daylight Saving Time (DST).

+``Adjust DST`` converts Standard Time (xST) to North American DST.
+Input to this function is a structured time object in xST.
+The function returns a structured time object adjusted to a DST value if appropriate and a flag indicating the DST adjustment was made.
+The helper cannot detect DST for a structured time object that is encoded as DST.

 Dependencies
 =============